pebo0602/hello-world/README.md

 # hello-world
+Just another repository

-Just another repositoryWe creating a simple program to learn github
+We creating a simple program to learn github
+Now were making our first changes to our program